vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 You repeat this process for each layer until it has gone through the whole network.
 Then you have the gradient for the entire network, which describes how the loss changes for any particular weight.
 The weights can then be updated by subtracting a small multiple of the gradient from the weights.
 This small multiple is the gradient multiplied by the [learning rate](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate), which is often set to decrease over training time to allow the network to settle into a [local optimum](https://en.wikipedia.org/wiki/Local_optimum).

-## Next
+## Conclusion

-This covers the foundation of what one needs to know about neural networks.
-I will continue this series with posts about [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) in detail, [convolutional networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), [recurrent networks](https://en.wikipedia.org/wiki/Recurrent_neural_network), [autoencoders](https://en.wikipedia.org/wiki/Autoencoder), and [general adversarial networks](https://en.wikipedia.org/wiki/Generative_adversarial_network).
+This covers the basics of what one should know about neural networks.
+There is much more to learn than this but I hope this explanation has given you an idea of how they work.
+Let me know in the comments if there is anything in this introduction that could be improved upon.